alcesleo/OptimizeSiteExercise/README.md

 ### Theory

-There is a page called `middle.php` that `check.php` redirects to instead of `mess.php`.
+There is a page called `middle.php`, hidden away in the `img/`-folder that `check.php` redirects to instead of `mess.php`.
 Why you ask?
 Just to delay 2 seconds before redirecting to `mess.php`.

 This assignment is starting to get to me.